 Second Harvest’s mission is to end hunger and malnutrition by educating and involving the community.
 Through their network of more than 200 agencies and programs and over 3,000 volunteers, the organization distributes over 8 million pounds of food annually to working poor families, children, and seniors.

 December 30, 2015

 Coming this Spring - alumni will gather for a reunion.
 We'll tour a local busines or community organization.
 Sample local wines and network with members of Classes 1 through 31.
 Details coming soon.

-Leadership Santa Cruz County educates, fosters connections, and increases awareness and participation of individuals in leadership roles in Santa Cruz County, enabling them to address issues, needs, and opportunities facing the county now and into the future.
+The Leadership Santa Cruz County program educates, fosters connections, and increases the participation of individuals in leadership roles in Santa Cruz County, enabling them to address issues, needs, and opportunities facing the county now and into the future.